Frequently Asked Questions

 The length of the program is related to full-time or part-time enrollment.
 For example, full-time enrollment is equal to about 15 units each semester.
 With an undergraduate degree in the Department of Speech, Language and Hearing Sciences, the full-time classified graduate student should complete the requirements for the Master of Science degree in two years (5 semesters).

-There are 150-200 students enrolled in the SLHS department (approximately 100 undergraduate students and 70 graduate students).
+There are approximately 160 students enrolled in the SLHS department (approximately 80 undergraduate students and 80 graduate students).
 Our students are representative of the rich diversity of the San Francisco Bay Area.
 The size of undergraduate courses averages 30 students.
 The size of graduate courses averages 20 students.
 On-campus clinics are limited to 6 students per clinical supervisor.

 A minimum of 400 clock hours in a minimum of three types of clinical settings serving adults and children with a variety of communicative disorders is required by ASHA.
 Graduate students typically take a clinic every semester of their enrollment in the SLHS department.

-Graduate students are required to complete four clinics on campus (articulation, child language, adult rehabilitation, and diagnostics).
-Off-campus clinical practica occur during student teaching and aural rehabilitation experiences in the public schools, and internship in a hospital/ rehabilitation/ community setting.
+Graduate students are required to complete two clinics on campus, one with a child client and one with an adult client.
+Off-campus clinical practica occur during the student's seocnd year, with one semester at a puiblic school, and one semester in a hospital/ rehabilitation/ community or other setting.

 DEGREE.
 Graduates of the SLHS department possess a Master of Science degree in the Department of Speech, Language and Hearing Sciences, with a specialty in speech-language pathology.